Find your way around Analytics

 - Graph type buttons: change the graph display.
 Choose from line graph or motion chart.
 Located next to the graph time-scale buttons.

-- Click the icon to open the Annotations drawer.
+- Click to open the Annotations drawer.
 You can make a note directly on the report.
 This control is located immediately below the graph's time axis.

 - Primary dimension links: change the primary dimension in the report.

-- Plot Rows button: add rows you've selected (by using the checkboxes) to the graph view.
+- Plot Rows button: add rows you've selected to the graph.

 - Secondary dimension menu: add another dimension to the report.

-To remove a secondary dimension, click the X in the dimension column's header.
+To remove a secondary dimension, click X in the dimension column's header.

 - Sort Type menu: change the order of the rows in the data table.
 Your choices are: